-This Enchantment costs 5 mana (3 colorless, 1 White, and 1 Black) to cast.
+This Enchantment costs 5 mana (3 generic, 1 White, and 1 Black) to cast.
 When it comes into play, you create a 4/4 flying Angel creature token with vigilance.
 The second effect is where this card becomes powerful.
 Each time an Angel you control dies, each opponent sacrifices a creature.

 Two Angels released in the Kaldheim set made this Rampage of the Valkyries card even more interesting.
 The first is a two-drop called Youthful Valkyrie, a 1 / 3 flyer that gets a +1/+1 counter whenever another Angel enters the battlefield under your control.
 The second is a 3-drop called Starnheim Aspirant, which makes Angel spells you cast cost two less colorless mana.

-Of all the early Kaldheim spoilers, it seemed like this Enchantment was getting a massive amount of attention.
-My experience is that generally Angels get a ton of attention during spoiler season, and this time, they may truly may a huge impact as a Tribe in competitive play as they never have before.
-Individual Angels have made big waves before, but gaining threats even at low points on the mana curve may finally make Angels a Tier deck in Standard!
+Of all the early Kaldheim spoilers, it seemed like Rampage of the Valkyries got a massive amount of attention.
+My experience is that generally Angels get a ton of attention during spoiler season; this time, they would indeed have a huge impact as a Tribe in competitive play as they never had before.
+Individual Angels have made big waves before, but gaining threats even at low points on the mana curve finally made Angels a competitive top-tier deck in Standard!

 How would you play Rampage of the Valkyries?

 Related: Resplendent Marshal – A Magic the Gathering Card Review | Righteous Valkyrie – A Magic the Gathering Card Review | Valkyrie Harbinger – A Magic the Gathering Card Review